syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 ### Binding to Data

-Bind the Products collection to the ItemsSource property of the SfComboBox.
+Bind the Products collection to the ItemsSource property of the UWP ComboBox.

 {% tabs %}
 {% highlight xml %}